+If a student is unsuccessful in NURS 180 Fundamentals during Level 1 (first semester) of the program, they must reapply for a seat.
 Potential readmission will be determined according to the general program application process.
-Seats in clinical courses are limited to 48 in the Fall and 48 in the Spring.
+Seats in NURS 180 Fundamentals are limited to 48 in the Fall and 48 in the Spring.
 Students will compete for admission through the general Nursing program application process against other applicants.
 Readmission is not guaranteed.
 Students who are not admitted may re-apply by the next available application deadline: